 • Avoid shaking hands;

-• Avoid non-imperative travel and travel to risk areas.
+• Avoid non-essential travel to at-risk areas.

 Fourth recommendation: implement teleworking

-Teleworking can also allow you to compensate for the absence of employees who are unable to come to the company for personal reasons: for example, employees forced to stay at home to look after their children.
+Teleworking can also allow you to compensate for the absence of employees who are unable to come to the company for personal reasons: for example, employees forced to stay home to look after their children.

-In the context of the Covid-19 epidemic, teleworking can be set up by the employer, without the employee's agreement: the labor code makes it possible to impose on employees the use of teleworking in the event of epidemic threat.
-Moreover, no formalism is imposed in such a framework.
+In the context of the Covid-19 epidemic, remote work can be implemented by the employer without the employee's agreement: the labor code allows employers to mandate remote work for employees in the event of an epidemic threat.
+Furthermore, no specific formalities are required in such a situation.

 Fifth recommendation: the use of partial unemployment